Time and the Trickster

-Benton now smirked.
-"Representatives from the UNIT divisions and other agencies from around the world are gathering to discuss this crash, it was very public after all and I'm sending you for UNIT UK.
+Benton now smirked as he explained, "Representatives from the UNIT divisions and other agencies from around the world are gathering to discuss this crash, it was very public after all and I'm sending you for UNIT UK.
 Play nice with the other children."

 Rose gave Benton an unamused look and sighed.
 "What about Kate?"